angular/angular/aio/README.md

 Here are the most important tasks you might need to use:

 * `yarn` - install all the dependencies.
-* `yarn setup` - install all the dependencies, boilerplate, plunkers, zips and run dgeni on the docs.
+* `yarn setup` - install all the dependencies, boilerplate, stackblitz, zips and run dgeni on the docs.
 * `yarn setup-local` - same as `setup`, but use the locally built Angular packages for aio and docs examples boilerplate.

 * `yarn build` - create a production build of the application (after installing dependencies, boilerplate, etc).